-A signature move from Speedway Leger is the raised rear deck, that is a very smart design decision.
+A signature move from Speedway Leger is the raised rear deck, which is a very smart design decision.
 It almost gives you extra deck space beyond what you would normally get, and a convenient place to rest your feet and achieve better balance while riding.
 Just be careful not to press on it too hard.

-Other than that, the deck is spacious enough for any adult, and comes with a sandpaper tape on the top for extra grip.
+Other than that, the deck is spacious enough for any adult, and comes with sandpaper tape on the top for extra grip.

 Fingerprint and locking